Dysarthria in Adults

 Screening

-Screening for dysarthria is pass/fail.
-It does not provide a diagnosis or a detailed description of the severity and characteristics of speech deficits associated with dysarthria but, rather, identifies the need for further assessment.
+Screening for dysarthria is pass/fail and identifies the need for further assessment.
+Screening may also result in referral for other examinations or services.
+It does not provide a diagnosis or a detailed description of the severity and characteristics of speech deficits associated with dysarthria.

 Dysarthria Assessment

-The goal of the dysarthria assessment is to
+The goals of dysarthria assessment are to

 • describe perceptual characteristics of the individual's speech and relevant physiologic findings;